 This complex blend of scents is what makes patchouli so distinctive.
 It's a versatile aroma, finding its place in perfumery, aromatherapy, and various natural remedies.
 Yet, because of its distinctiveness and intensity, it's also a smell that tends to evoke strong reactions—people often either love it passionately or dislike it intensely.

 How is patchouli used in perfumes?

-The first fragrance to put patchouli scent in the spotlight was the famous Angel by Thierry Mugler in 1993.
+The first fragrance to put patchouli smell in the spotlight was the famous Angel by Thierry Mugler in 1993.
 The innovative perfume that smells like patchouli of the house of Mugler alone contains 30% pure patchouli essence!

-But we enjoy patchouli perfumes, and we believe that even if you're not a fan of patchouli scent, if you sample any of these perfumes that have patchouli, you'll acquire a fondness for the aroma.
+But we enjoy patchouli perfumes, and we believe that even if you're not a fan of patchouli smell, if you sample any of these perfumes that have patchouli, you'll acquire a fondness for the aroma.

 Sandalwood, patchouli, and rosewood are powerful fragrances that are typically linked with masculinity.
 The earthy patchouli perfume may warm the body and boost emotions of well-being, heightening a woman's desire for a sexual relationship.

 A few years later, we found Patchouli in new chords that were much less heady than the essences used before.
 We discovered by the same that Patchouli goes divinely well with many different chords.